-Scholars will enjoy lunch together, then select either an option of free time in Downtown Charleston or on Isle of Palms, Supper will be together at a downtown restaurant and we will then enjoy a stage production to be announced.
-Rain jackets and umbrellas may be needed.
+Scholars will enjoy breakfast together, then select free time options in Downtown Charleston or on Isle of Palms with lunch on your own, then meet up for a lovely tour of the Nathaniel Russell home (some standing and a few stairs with elevator available) in full holiday decor.
+A special supper will be enjoyed together at a downtown restaurant and we will then enjoy a stage production at a local performance venue.
+Rain jackets, coats, and /or umbrellas may be needed.

 Breakfast begins at 8:15 am with coffee available for early birds at all hours.

 The enjoyable and educational presentation of Christmas Music Through the Ages continues as we take a closer look at stage and film.
 Professional Thespian Vicky Henderson, recently named the South Carolina Teaching Artist of the Year, shares a musical overview from staged Christmas Plays.
 Afterwards, Scholars have the option of departing for downtown Charleston or staying on the Isle of Palms for lunch on your own and an afternoon of free time.
 Suggested restaurants and tour spots will be provided to participants.

 Today's lunch will be together at Coastal Retreat.

 At the conclusion of our free time, Scholars will meet up to tour the Nathaniel Russell House Museum.
 Located at 51 Meeting Street and located near the High Battery in downtown Charleston, this home is widely recognized as one of America’s most important neoclassical structures.
 Today, the interiors are restored to their original 1808 grandeur and surrounded by formal gardens.
 Guests will enjoy the period Holiday Decor and emerging slave history as the home undergoes recovery of the the former kitchen and slave quarters.